 With interest rates on the rise, it might be wise to cash in on your equity before you miss out.
 Explore your refinance options and see if a cash out is right for you with our cash out refinance calculator.

-A Cash Out Refinance is when the homeowner will refinance their home for MORE than what they currently owe, and then take the remainder in cash.
+Cash-out refinancing is when the homeowner is refinancing their home for MORE than what they currently owe, and then take the remainder in cash.
 Think of it like a cash back transaction at your local supermarket or drugstore.
 You’re in line buying a pack of gum for $4.00 and decide that you want to get cash back for $20.
 The cashier will charge your card a new total for $24.00 and then you get to take the $20.00 in cash.
 In the end, you still paid for the $20, but you were able to get it in cash.

 A cash out refinance is very similar to that.
-If you need money to put towards a home remodel, or to pay off high interest debt such as credit cards, you could get a cash out refinance to pull money from your home.
+If you need money to put towards home improvements, or to pay off high interest debt such as credit card debt from a high-interest credit card, you could get a cash out refinance to pull money from your home.
 After all, you’re putting money into your home every month.
 You should be able to get some of that back, if you need it.

 With a cash out refinance, you are able to get up to 80% of your home’s equity.
 Equity is the portion of the home that YOU actually own, not the lender.
 Since home values can go up or down, this means that your equity can also fluctuate.
 Remember the TY Beanie Babies doll craze?
 Let’s use that as an example.